Nefsen402/tessellator/README.md

 ### Example ###

 This is a example of the Tessellator in action.
-It creates a white wire frame cube spinning on a black background
+It creates a white wire frame cube spinning on a black background.

 ```html
 <html>